ismayilzademrah/CarPriceEstimate/README.md

 Models Used:

-XGBoost,
-CatBoost,
-LGBM (LightGBM),
+XGBoost, CatBoost, LGBM (LightGBM), RandomForest.
-RandomForest,
 The final model is a Stacking Regressor with CatBoost as the meta learner and the other models as base learners.

-Usage:

-Open the app in your browser.
-Select the car features such as year, engine size, mileage, brand, and model.
-The app will provide an estimated price based on the input features.

-Dataset:

-The dataset used for training the models includes features like the year of manufacture, engine size, mileage, brand, and model of the car.
-Ensure your dataset is clean and preprocessed before training the models.

-Performance:

-Through extensive testing, the CatBoost model demonstrated the best performance.
-Although the Stacking Regressor model was tested with CatBoost as the meta learner, CatBoost alone provided the most accurate predictions.

-Contributing:

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure that your code follows the project’s style and passes all tests.

-License:

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contact: